BDC Hamburger Icon

 • Acquisition of a business (again, if it would save or create jobs)

-1. Business and Industry (B&I) Loan Guarantees: Through the B&I program, the federal government acts as a guarantor of private loans for rural businesses, extending the private credit that is available to entrepreneurs in those regions.
+1. Business and Industry (B&I) Loan Guarantees: Through the B&I program, the federal government acts as a guarantor of private loans for rural businesses, extending the private credit available to entrepreneurs in those regions.

 2. Intermediary Relending Program (IRP): The federal IRP provides low interest rates to intermediaries that lend to businesses locally to help stimulate local economies and kickstart job creation in rural communities.